Storm surge and flood prone land

 The land that is considered at risk of storm surge is all land below 3 metres on the Australian Height Datum (Tasmania AHD83), where 0 is Tasmania's approximate sea level in 1972.

-For more information about potential inundation risk areas, and a link to the updated flood maps, visit our understanding flood risk page.
+For more information about potential inundation risk areas, and a link to the updated flood maps, visit our flood risk and maps page.

 The indicative plans show the approximate 3 metre datum, and land that may be at risk of flooding in a 1% annual exceedance probability (AEP) event.
 Should you be considering developing in a flood or storm surge prone area, further site specific modelling may be required to determine the actual risk to the property.